gurusabarish/gurusabarish.github.io/content/projects/HugoProfile.md

   - Jquery
 #company: ''

-showInProjects: false
+showInProjects: true
 ---

 A hugo template for portfolio and blog.
 It has totally three variants.
-[Version 2](https://v2.profile.gurusabarish.tech) is a high performance theme and [Version 3](https://v2.profile.gurusabarish.tech) is highly attractive theme.
+[Version 2](https://hugo-profile-2.netlify.app/) is a high performance theme and [Version 3](https://hugo-profile.netlify.app/) is highly attractive theme.